Graham · Argyll & Bute

 Cruach Choireadail — common questions

-- How hard is Cruach Choireadail?
+- How prominent is Cruach Choireadail?

-- When is the best time to climb Cruach Choireadail?
+- When should I climb Cruach Choireadail?

 - The standard good-weather months for Cruach Choireadail are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.